 Old Members and the Blades Association

 The Blades is a social organisation for former members of the Boat Club.
 Its purpose is to organise social events, including an annual dinner and drinks at Henley Royal Regatta.
-While many members have given donations to the Boat Club, it is mainly a social organisation.

-The Blades was set up to provide a regular source of income to the Boat Club.
-Members pay a subscription of at least £25 pounds per annum.
-At present alumni provide and income of just over £7500 per annum.
+In return many members pay a subscription of at least £25 pounds per annum.
+At present alumni provide an income of just over £7500 per annum.
 Anyone who rows at college automatically becomes a (non-fee paying) member of the Blades, which is a great way to keep in touch with peers and the college.

 It is important to remember that the money from Old Members and the sponsors is not intended to cover the day-to-day running costs of the club, but to fund major new equipment purchases.
 This source of income would be likely to disappear if it were thought to be a replacement for, rather than a supplement to, JCR funding.